UK digital banking app Revolut launches US stocks trading - ExBulletin

-Revolut’s launch comes amid a broader surge in retail, which intensified last year when investors latched onto so-called meme stocks that included retailer GameStop and cinema group AMC Entertainment.
+Revolut’s launch comes amid a broader surge in retail, which intensified last year when investors latched onto so-called “meme stocks” which included the retailer GameStop and AMC Entertainment Cinema Group.

 U.S. retail traders bought about $281 billion worth of stocks in 2021, up from $38 billion in 2019, according to Vanda Research.

-For us, it was just the next logical step, said Gabe Vallejo, head of wealth and commerce at Revoluts in the US.
+“It was just the next logical step for us,” said Gabe Vallejo, US head of wealth and commerce at Revolut.

 Revolut US customers can trade whole and fractional shares of over 1,100 securities listed on the New York Stock Exchange and Nasdaq, including over 200 exchange-traded funds.